stuartpauljames/school-hub/README.md

 failure point and tells you exactly what to fix, on either platform.

 To stop everything: `npm run uninstall-service`.

+**One thing worth knowing if you ever run a second copy for testing**: the background service installer uses the same service names regardless of which folder it's run from, so installing from a test copy while a real one is already running will silently take over the real one's services.
+The `configure` wizard's install button detects a folder path containing "test" and asks for confirmation before proceeding, as a safety net -- worth being deliberate about which folder you're in regardless.

 ## Fixing the scraper selectors (only if something breaks)